Examining Caregiving Roles to Differentiate the Effects of Using a Mobile App for Community Oversight for Privacy and

-Therefore, networked privacy researchers have called for community based approaches to co-manage digital privacy and security, where individuals in a trusted community can help one another equally make individual and collective privacy and security decisions \cite{wan_appmod_2020, chouhan_co-designing_2019, aljallad_designing_2019}. \edit{While this body of research confirms that people often rely on their social connections to inform their digital privacy and security decisions, it has yet to explore how these dynamics shift when relationships involve knowledge imbalances or power hierarchies, such as caring responsibilities for children or older adults.} Prior studies \cite{akter_from_2022, akter_evaluating_2023, chouhan_co-designing_2019, kropczynski_examining_2021} have shown how communities often consist of hierarchical (i.e. uneven) levels of expertise and knowledge.
+Therefore, networked privacy researchers have called for community based approaches to co-manage digital privacy and security, where individuals in a trusted community can help one another equally make individual and collective privacy and security decisions \cite{wan_appmod_2020, chouhan_co-designing_2019, aljallad_designing_2019}. \edit{While this body of research confirms that people often rely on their social connections to inform their digital privacy and security decisions, it has yet to explore how these dynamics shift when relationships involve knowledge imbalances or power hierarchies, such as caring responsibilities for children or older adults.} Our prior studies \cite{akter_from_2022, akter_evaluating_2023, chouhan_co-designing_2019, kropczynski_examining_2021} have shown how communities often consist of hierarchical (i.e. uneven) levels of expertise and knowledge.
 Individuals with more expertise often take the role of ``caregivers'' to provide support and guidance to others who are less tech-savvy \cite{van_parys_you_2019, correa_brokering_2015, kiesler_troubles_2000, poole_computer_2009}.
 Other individuals in the community are at the receiving end of the privacy and security support \cite{kropczynski_towards_2021, anaraky_disclose_2021}, and are thus considered ``caregivees".
 However, community-based collaborative approaches may not take into account these unequal levels of expertise, as they have been primarily designed to support community members equally, with individuals giving and receiving feedback.
-Recently, Akter et al. \cite{akter_evaluating_2023} conducted a field study using a community oversight app that allowed individuals in a community to help each other equally and found that users, in general, benefited from using the app.
-However, their work did not examine the presence or impact of potentially unequal roles within communities.
+Recently, we \cite{akter_evaluating_2023} conducted a field study using a community oversight app that allowed individuals in a community to help each other equally and found that users, in general, benefited from using the app.
+Inspired by these positive results, we are now motivated to further investigate the impact of unequal roles within these collaborative environments.